 Established by the Anthem Blue Cross and Blue Shield Foundation in 2008, in memory of and to honor the victims of the April 16th, 2007 tragedy at Virginia Tech.
 This scholarship recognizes outstanding undergraduate students with exceptional commitment to community service and financial need.
+To the extent possible, preference will be given to those whose community service has been in the area of cultural integration.
 Two tuition scholarships will be awarded (equal fall and spring semester distributions), dependent on qualified applicants.
-Two awards of $4500; application opens Spring 2017.
+Next application cycle spring 2019.

-Awarded to one undergraduate student with outstanding grades who has a strong record of community service in health promotion, rehabilitative or preventative exercise who plans to attend graduate school (May 2016 graduation date or later).
-One award of $250; next application Fall 2017.
+Awarded to one undergraduate student with outstanding grades who has a strong record of community service in health promotion, and rehabilitative or preventative exercise who plans to attend graduate school (May 2018 graduation date or later).
+One award of $250.
+Next application cycle fall 2019.

-Mrs. Ellen Kirby Coale and Dr. Charles W. Coale, Jr. established this scholarship in honor of Carol Papillon in recognition of her outstanding service to the field of dietetics.
+Ellen Kirby Coale and Charles W. Coale, Jr. established this scholarship in honor of Carol Papillon in recognition of her outstanding service to the field of dietetics.
 The award is given to a junior or a senior dietetics major who is preparing for a Dietetic Internship, is committed to the profession of dietetics, and has financial need.
-One award of $1000; next application Fall 2017.
+Next application cycle fall 2019.

-Given by the Rohe family in honor of Brenda Rohe, who is a graduate of the dietetics program at Virginia Tech.
-The award is given to a rising junior or senior dietetics major from southwest Virginia or North Carolina who has demonstrated academic achievement, extracurricular leadership, community service, and talent for a career in Dietetics.
+Given by the Rohe family in honor of Brenda Rohe, a graduate of the HNFE's dietetics program, the scholarship is given to a rising junior or senior dietetics major from southwest Virginia or North Carolina who has demonstrated academic achievement, extracurricular leadership, community service, and talent for a career in Dietetics.
 Applicants must have a permanent residence in North Carolina, or one of the following Virginia counties/cities to be eligible: Bland, Buchanan, Carroll, Craig, Dickenson, Floyd, Franklin, Giles, Grayson, Henry, Lee, Montgomery, Patrick, Pulaski, Roanoke, Russell, Scott, Smyth, Tazewell, Washington, Wise, or Wythe.
-Two tuition awards with equal distributions for fall and spring semesters, dependent on qualified applicants.
-Two awards of $2200; application opens Spring 2017.
+Next application cycle spring 2019.

 This award is given annually in memory of Dr. Don Sebolt who oversaw the undergraduate service program in exercise and sports.
 This award recognizes and supports travel to a scientific conference to present research on the health aspects of physical fitness.
 Students can either be attending this meeting in the future, or have already attended the meeting during the previous summer or fall, or the upcoming spring prior to the application date.
 Students will need to provide documentation of their participation in the meeting.
-One award of $250; next application Fall 2017.
+Next application cycle fall 2019.